 Specifically, what’s the process for turning your ideas and skillsets into a legitimate business and media enterprise that’ll thrive in the creator economy?

-In this post, I’m going to go through a step-by-step process that will enable you to create a personal brand business.
+In this post, I’m going to walk you through a step-by-step process that will enable you to create a personal brand business.

 You’ll learn how to: